-The LCiGB continues to maintain friendly contacts with Lutherans in the UK, Europe and more widely.
-We are grateful for spiritual and financial support from the Council of Lutheran Churches (CLC), the Lutheran World Federation (LWF), the United Evangelical Lutheran Church of Germany (VELKD), the Martin-Luther-Bund in Germany and the Evangelical Lutheran Church in America (ELCA), as well as specific support from the Arkansas-Oklahoma Synod of the ELCA and the Kosciol

-Evangelical Church of the Augsburg Confession in Warsaw, Poland.
+The LCiGB continues to maintain friendly contacts with Lutherans in the UK, Europe and North America as well as in other locations.
+We are grateful for spiritual and financial support from the Council of Lutheran Churches (CLC), the German National Committee of the Lutheran World Federation (GNC-LWF), the Martin-Luther-Bund in Germany and the Evangelical Lutheran Church in America (ELCA), as well as specific support for Polish ministry from the Kosciol Evangelical Church of the Augsburg Confession in Warsaw, Poland.
 The LCiGB also has an annual meeting with the pastors of the Evangelical Lutheran Church in England (ELCE), with which it does not have a formal relationship, focussing on issues that unite and divide us.
-In 2013, our relationships with other Lutherans included the following contacts:
+In 2014, our relationships with other Lutherans included the following contacts:

-- The Chair of the LCiGB has continued to take part in the 'Seeking Conviviality' programme on diakonia of the Europe Region of the Department for Mission and Development of the LWF: - The Dean attended a meeting of the LWF European region in Helsinki; - The Interim Bishop and the Dean had a meeting with the General Secretary of LWF and the Assistant General Secretary for Ecumenical Affairs; - The ELCA provided two interim pastors for placement in an LCiGB congregation, to provide experienced pastoral care during a vacancy period; - Project funding from the VELKD enabled the LCiGB to organise a training day; - Members of LCiGB donated a tree to the Luthergarten in Wittenberg, Germany, as part of the commemoration of the 500th anniversary of the Reformation in 2017; - Leaders from VELKD, the ELCA and the ELCE and representatives of Nordic churches attended the service welcoming the new LCiGB Bishop, early in January 2014; - the relationship with the ELCE has continued to develop, through joint meetings and more informal contacts.
+- The Chair of the LCiGB has continued to take part in the 'Seeking Conviviality' programme on diakonia of the Europe Region of the Department for Mission and Development of the LWF; - A delegation of senior church leaders from the United Evangelical Lutheran Church of Germany (VELKD) visited the LCiGB, heard a presentation about its work and attended Sunday worship in an LCiGB congregation; - The ELCA provided interim pastors in an LCiGB congregation, to provide experienced pastoral care during a vacancy period, as well as a placing a seminarian with the LCiGB for practical experience: - Leaders from VELKD, the ELCA and the ELCE and representatives of Nordic churches attended the service welcoming the new LCiGB Bishop, early in January 2014; - The Department of Mission and Development of the LWF invited the LCiGB to be the host church for a conference being held in Britain in 2015; - A member of the LCiGB Council attended a meeting of the Martin-Luther-Bund in Germany to brief the organisation about the LCiGB's profile and challenges; - the relationship with the ELCE has continued to develop, through joint meetings and more informal contacts.